teamlint/baron/TUTORIAL.md

 ## File placement

-You can control the location of the output folders for your service by specifying the following flags when running truss
+You can control the location of the output folders for your service by specifying the following flags when running baron
 ```
   --svcout {go-style-package-path to where you want the contents of {Name}-service folder to be}
   --pbout {go-style-package-path to where you want the *.pb.go interface definitions to be}